About the Journal

 Digital Preservation Policy

-- Constant monitoring of the technological environment to anticipate possible format migrations or updates of obsolete software.
+• Constant monitoring of the technological environment to anticipate security incidents and update outdated software.

-Albores manages editorial processes through the Open Journal System and provides an OAI-PMH (Open Archives Initiative – Protocol for Metadata Harvesting) interface, allowing other portals and information services to access the metadata of published content.
+Albores provides an OAI-PMH (Open Archives Initiative – Protocol for Metadata Harvesting) interface that allows other information systems and services to access the metadata of the published content.

 Specifications: